What is a Geophysicist?

 Find out more on this exciting career.

-Geophysicists do tons of exploration work.
+Geophysicists do tons of exploration work, especially in mining, oil and gas.
 For instance, they use gravity, magnetics, seismic in the exploration stage.

 The oil industry use geophysics using seismic surveys and tomography for subsurface structure mapping.
 Then, in-hole tools measure rock characteristics.

 Large and deep underground mines also need geophysicists for seismic monitoring.
 It’s more about narrowing down target areas for saving money in the long run.